See one of the world’s most expensive hotels…

-Prepare to be amazed as we take a tour of the second most expensive hotel built in the world: Emirates Palace in Abu Dhabi, United Arab Emirates, which cost a whopping THREE BILLION dollars to construct.
+Prepare to be amazed as we take a visual tour of one of the most costly hotels ever built: Emirates Palace in Abu Dhabi, United Arab Emirates, which cost a whopping THREE BILLION dollars to construct.
 So why in the world did I put article in the “Budget Travel Secrets” category?

 The back of the hotel looks out over the Persian Gulf, and has brilliantly white sand that was painstakingly imported from overseas.
 The private beach is almost a mile long, and features the pretty tented cabanas I photographed, below.

 How Much Does it Cost to Stay at Emirates Palace?

 There are nearly 400 hotel rooms in the building, with the most luxurious ones reserved on the top floor for royalty and dignitaries only.
 I got to tour the fanciest suite available to the public: the Palace Suite, which, at 7,300 square feet, boasts three bedrooms (one of which is pictured above, gold dome and all), a full dining room, pictured below, and a living room.

 The suite costs around $15,000 a night!
 Use this fun affiliate link and click here to see current prices, though, because there’s a range across the rooms.